Elsloo, Limburg: History

 The village was first mentioned in 855 (CL I, 23; RI I, 1277), than 1002 as Elisla, and means "forest with alder trees".
 Elsloo developed in the Early Middle Ages in the valley of the Maas.
 The Maas flooded the village several times, and in 1459 the church was moved to higher grounds.

 Elsloo Castle was built in the 12th century and was flooded in the early-17th century.
 The brewery was converted into a castle and extended.
 It suffered from fires in 1835 and 1885.
 A Gothic Revival style corner tower was added in 1838.

 The Catholic St Augustinus Church is a three aisled church built between 1848 and 1849 as a replacement of the 1459 church.

 Elsloo was home to 495 people in 1840.
 Until 1982, when it was merged with Stein, Elsloo was a separate municipality, also incorporating the smaller villages of Meers and Catsop.

-The first artificial inseminated calf in the Netherlands was born on 5 December 1935 at the farm of Jan Werner in Elsloo.
+The first artificially inseminated calf in the Netherlands was born on 5 December 1935 at the farm of Jan Werner in Elsloo.
 The father was Sjors from Lierop who later fathered many children.